Namport can handle a throughput capacity of 1,000,000 TEUs per annum.

-The existing container terminal in the Port of Walvis Bay (berths 1, 2 and 3) has an approximate throughput capacity of between 350,000 and 400,000 TEUs per annum.
+The existing container terminal in the Port of Walvis Bay (berths 1, 2 and 3 also used for multipurpose cargo) has an approximate throughput capacity of between 350,000 and 400,000 TEUs and the new container terminal has a throughput capacity of 750,000 TEUs per annum.

 Berth 3 at the container terminal is used for exporting bulk salt, as salt vessels need the deeper draft (-14.0 metres at berths 1 to 3 versus -10.6 metres at berths 4 to 8).